 – Real Progressives

-A book you can read is Modern Money Theory, A Primer on Macroeconomics for Sovereign Monetary Systems (L. Randall Wray) It’s a little technical but very clear.
+Recent books you can read are: The Deficit Myth (Prof Stephanie Kelton) and Modern Money Theory, A Primer on Macroeconomics for Sovereign Monetary Systems (L. Randall Wray) It’s a little technical but very clear.

 There is considerable pushback from the mainstream on MMT.
 Folks can’t wrap their brains around it.
 (I’m talking the vast number of mainstream economist, including so-called “liberal economists”.)
 I attribute it to people not being able to unlearn stuff they learned in their 20s.
 Especially if you based your career on it.